a-gram/audioneex/docs/examples.rst

 .. note::

-   In order for the examples to build it is necessary to properly set the include and lib directories in the "User Config" section of the main CMake script (CMakeLists.txt) in the root directory.
+   In order for the examples to build it is necessary to properly set the include and lib directories in the *User Config* section of the main CMake script (CMakeLists.txt) in the root directory.

 Database
 ^^^^^^^^